pooyavahidi/examples/ai/gradient_descent.md

 >
 > Thus, convergence does not guarantee that the algorithm found the global minimum; it only means the algorithm has reached a point where the gradient is close to zero (or sufficiently small).
 Advanced optimization techniques help mitigate these risks by increasing the chances of escaping such points.

+## Epochs and Iterations
+[_Epochs_](https://developers.google.com/machine-learning/crash-course/linear-regression/hyperparameters#epochs) is the number of times the model sees the entire dataset.
+In other words, one epoch is a complete pass (forward pass, backward pass, and parameter update) over the entire training dataset.
+Whereas each _iteration_ is the number of updates the model makes to the parameters during the training process.

+**Epochs:**
+- One full cycle through the entire dataset.
+- One epoch consists of going through all the training samples exactly once.
+- If you have a training set of 10,000 samples, then a single epoch means you perform training steps that collectively use all 10,000 samples one time.

+**Iterations:**
+- One complete round of _parameters update_ (includes forward pass, backward pass, and parameter update), which applies on a single example in SGD, or a batch of examples in mini-batch gradient descent, or entire dataset in batch gradient descent.
+- **Batch Gradient Descent:** One iteration corresponds to processing the entire training set and updating the parameters once.
+So, with 10,000 samples, one epoch contains one iteration.
+- **Stochastic Gradient Descent (SGD with batch size 1):** One iteration corresponds to processing a single training sample.
+So, with 10,000 samples, one epoch contains 10,000 iterations, which means the model's parameters are updated 10,000 times.
+- **Mini-Batch Gradient Descent:** One iteration corresponds to using number of samples in a batch to compute the gradient and update the parameters.
+For example, with a batch size of 100 and 10,000 samples, one epoch contains 100 iterations, which means 100 times the model's parameters are updated.

 ### Gradient Descent Summary:
 We can simply summarize all the steps of the Gradient Descent algorithm for $n$ parameters as follows: